Paternity and maternity leave for surrogacy

 Maternity leave for surrogates

-Parental (adoption) leave for intended parents
+Parental (adoption) leave and pay for parents through surrogacy

 Intended parents also have the option of sharing the adoption leave to create a more balanced split through the shared parental leave system.
 The government has set up a website that offers more information on shared parental leave, including for self employed and part-time workers.